DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Methodology

-where $S=\sum_{i=1}^{N_g}{k^i_1 k^i_2 k^i_3}$ is the number of global priors, i.e., new keys or values after reduction.
-To further improve efficiency, we draw inspiration from R(2+1)D~\cite{tran2018r21d} to factorize the depth-wise convolution at each scale along temporal and spatial dimensions, resulting in even less complexity:
+where $G=\sum_{i=1}^{N_g}{k^i_1 k^i_2 k^i_3}$ is the number of global priors, i.e., new keys or values after reduction.
+To further improve efficiency, we draw inspiration from R(2+1)D~\cite{tran2018r21d} to factorize the depth-wise convolution at each scale along temporal and spatial dimensions, which gives an even less complexity:

-Since $S$ is generally much fewer than the number of tokens ($M$) in the original feature map, our GP-MSA significantly reduces the computational complexity and memory usage in learning global representations.
-For instance, at the first stage of DualFormer where $S$ is 456 while $M$ is 50176, the complexity has been reduced by $\sim$110 times.
-In a nutshell, the overall complexity of MSA in a DualFormer block is the summation of LW-MSA in Eq. (\ref{eq:o_lw_msa}) and GP-LSA in Eq.~(\ref{eq:gp_msa}).
+Since $G$ is generally much smaller than the number of tokens ($M_s$) in the original feature map, our GP-MSA significantly reduces the computational complexity and memory usage during learning global representations.
+For instance, at the first stage of DualFormer where $G$ is 456 while $M_s$ is 50176, the complexity has been reduced by $\sim$110 times.
+In a nutshell, the overall complexity of MSA in a DualFormer block is the summation of LW-MSA in Eq. (\ref{eq:o_lw_msa}) and GP-LSA in Eq.~(\ref{eq:gp_msa}), and is much smaller than the complexity of vanilla full-time self-attention, demonstrating the efficiency of our DualFormer.